 Starting in January 2018, LA DOTD began surveying the entire project corridor.
 Various surveying activities will be taking place through December of 2018.
 Consultants working for the department are also out in the project corridor conducting environmental studies.

 The “Project Info” tab on i10br.com has links to the base concept maps from Stage 0.
 The project’s base concepts have not changed; therefore, these maps remain valid and a good source of project information.
 As the data develops, a round of public meetings will be held to present the new findings to the public.
-We expect to hold the public meetings in the spring of 2018.
+We expect to hold the public meetings in the summer of 2018.

 The Perkins Road entrance and exit ramps are too close to the Acadian Thruway ramps.
 In order to lengthen the Acadian westbound on-ramp and the eastbound off-ramp, the Perkins ramps must be removed.
 Further, the removal of the Perkins ramps will allow a widened I-10 to fit largely within existing right-of-way thus limiting impacts to nearby businesses.